 VOCAL can continue to be improved to better fit the end-user’s needs.
 There are multiple features that can be added to the current software.
 A feature that has been discussed is the addition of a ‘magic wand’ tool in lieu of either of the polygon shape drawing tools discussed.
 In this case, the user would only need to touch the center of what the user believes is a target aerosol region.
 The system would then automatically ‘inflate’ from this point to the most logical borders of the region, semi-automatically selecting the target region.
 Another feature that can be added is the ability to export the annotated polygons of the aerosol features into formats readable by digital globes such as NASA World Wind, Google Earth, and ArcGIS Earth.

 We also anticipate that VOCAL will evolve from a desktop to a web based application with digital globe visualization capabilities implemented in Google Earth Engine, Cesium, or the D3.js library.
-Having VOCAL as a web applications will make it cross-platform since it will run through an internet browser.
+Having VOCAL as a web application will make it cross-platform since it will run through an internet browser.
 In addition, the annotated aerosol features can be stored in a shared online database such as PostGIS/PostgreSQL.
 There also should be a control on the data access based on a user’s granted privileges.